BMP-TUD/pyCLINE/paper.md

 `pyCLINE` is a Python package that allows one to easily set up and use the CLINE method as explained and shown in @Prokop2025.
 It is based on the Python Torch implementation `pyTorch` [@Paszke2019] and enables rapid identification of nullcline structures from simulated or measured time series data.
 The implementation of `pyCLINE` can generate exemple data sets from scratch, correctly prepare data for training and set up the feed forward neural network for training.

-`pyCLINE` was designed to be used by researchers experienced with the use of machine learning or laymen that are interested in applying the method to either different models or measured data.
+`pyCLINE` was designed to be used by researchers experienced with the use of machine learning or nonspecialists that are interested in applying the method to either different models or measured data.
 This allows for simple and fast implementation in many fields that are interested in discovering nullcline structures from measured data, that can help develop novel or confirm existing models of dynamical (oscillatory) systems.

 ## Methodology